-01 Nov Detailed loop layout creates synchronised listening experience at Dubai Expo 2020
+01 Nov Synchronised listening at Dubai Expo 2020

 The Belgium Pavilion is one of more than 100 exhibition spaces at the Dubai Expo 2020.
 The four-storey building sits in the ‘mobility’ district of the site and showcases ideas from the country’s entrepreneurs to create smart mobility systems for 2050.